ChuckerTeam/chucker/README.md

   .build();
 ```

 That's it!
-Chuck will now record all HTTP interactions made by your OkHttp client.
-You can optionally disable the notification by calling `showNotification(false)` on the collector object, and launch the Chuck UI directly within your app with the intent from `Chuck.getLaunchIntent()`.
+Chucky will now record all HTTP interactions made by your OkHttp client.
+You can optionally disable the notification by calling `showNotification(false)` on the collector object, and launch the Chucky UI directly within your app with the intent from `Chuck.getLaunchIntent()`.

 For errors gathering you can directly use the same collector: